Continued from Transforming Fear into Action

 “I think I can do this” I replied.

 “Try to tell yourself, ‘I know I can do this’ instead of ‘I think I can do this’ because that is the truth.”

 I told her that my friend taught me how to use a dictionary and I asked her if she knew where I could find a Spanish-English one.

-She said, “Yes, we actually do have some in the library.
+“We actually do have some here in the school library.
 I will go get one for you if you think that will help.
 I didn’t realize you know Spanish.
 I thought you only spoke Low German.”

-“So you speak Low German but in your school you only read High German but that was too hard for you and you learned how to read Spanish on your own, and you figured all this out by yourself?”
+“So you speak Low German but in your school, you only read High German and that was too hard for you so you learned how to read Spanish on your own?”

 “Yes, well, I did have a great teacher.
 Her name was Irma and she was our neighbour in Mexico.
-She only spoke Spanish so while we played she taught me the letters of the alphabet in Spanish” I told her.
+She only spoke Spanish.
+While we played she taught me the letter sounds and the Spanish alphabet,” I explained.

-While the teacher went to look for the dictionary a Chinese man came into the class room.
+While the teacher went to look for the dictionary the male Chinese student came into the classroom.

 “I’m okay, I think.”